Hardvan/LearningGamified/README.md

 3. Make changes in your local machine
 4. Commit & Push the changes to your forked repo
 5. Go to your forked repo
-6. Create a Pull Request
+6. Create a Pull Request ('Contribute' button)